 The LETL can help learners keep track of their work.
 This blank document can be downloaded free of charge from the NCFE website.
-You don't have to use the LETL - you can devise your own evidence-tracking documents instead.
+You don't have to use the LETL - you can devise your own evidence tracking document instead.